-What's the difference?
+What's the difference between colds and the flu?
 A typical cold causes a runny nose (the discharge is usually clear, but it could be yellow or green in the mornings), body aches, coughing, and sometimes a mild fever (usually for the first three to four days).
 By day four or five, you should be well on your way to recovery.

-Flu, on the other hand, can produce all those symptoms, plus headaches, fatigue, and a higher fever -- and it lasts longer.
+Flu, on the other hand, can produce all those symptoms, plus headaches, fatigue, and most significantly a higher fever.

 Colds and flu are both caused by viruses, not bacteria, so it's really just time that will make them go away.
 That said, both ailments can morph into more serious conditions, including sinus infection, bronchitis, pneumonia, and strep throat.